Diabetes Mellitus Type 2 Diet Plan: Food for Type ii Diabetics

 - Food should be high in fiber, which slows glucose absorption and soothes post prandial glucose levels.

-Unmeasured Diabetes Type 2 diet:
+Unmeasured Diabetes Type 2 Diet

-Diabetes in many newly diagnosed patients especially obese, can be controlled by simple limitation of certain foods.
+Diabetes in many newly diagnosed patients especially obese can be controlled by simple limitation of certain foods.
 Due to the simplicity of this form of diet, it should be tried in suitable patients especially elderly.

-are sugar, glucose, jams, honey, syrups, tinned food, sweets, chocolates, lemonade, proprietary milk preparations and similar foods which are sweetened with sugar like cakes, sweet biscuits, pies, puddings and thick sauces etc.
+- Foods to be completely avoided by Type 2 Diabetics are sugar, glucose, jams, honey, syrups, tinned food, sweets, chocolates, lemonade, proprietary milk preparations and similar foods which are sweetened with sugar like cakes, sweet biscuits, pies, puddings and thick sauces etc.

-are breads of all kinds (including slimming and starch reduced breads like brown or white), rolls, biscuits, crisp breads, potatoes, peas and baked beans.
+- Foods allowed in moderation for Diabetic Type 2 are breads of all kinds (including slimming and starch reduced breads like brown or white), rolls, biscuits, crisp breads, potatoes, peas and baked beans.
 Breakfast cereals and porridge, macaroni, spaghetti and foods with much flour and also thick soups and milk is also allowed in moderation.

-Foods to be eaten as desired are all meats, fish, eggs, clear soups, meat extract, tomato or lemon juice, tea or coffee.
+- Type 2 Diabetes Foods to be eaten as desired are all meats, fish, eggs, clear soups, meat extract, tomato or lemon juice, tea or coffee.
 Cabbage, Brussels sprouts, broccoli, cauliflower, spinach, turnip, French beans, onions, leeks or mushrooms, lettuce, cucumbers, tomatoes, spring onions, radish, asparagus and parsley.
 Herbs, spices pepper, salt, mustard all these can be taken as desired.

 It is required for the following Type 2 Diabetes Mellitus patients: